April 4, 2013

 ETFs and J-REITs that are listed on a financial instruments exchange licensed in Japan (hereinafter referred to as "a financial instruments exchange"), and that shall satisfy the criteria below and for which there are no particular obstacles for eligibility.

-- (1) ETFs shall be managed so that they track the Tokyo Stock Price Index (TOPIX), the Nikkei 225 Stock Average, or the JPX-Nikkei Index 400 (JPX-Nikkei 400).
+- (1) ETFs shall be managed so that they track the Tokyo Stock Price Index (TOPIX).

 - (2) J-REITs shall be issued by real estate investment corporations whose debts satisfy the eligible collateral standards set forth in the "Guidelines on Eligible Collateral" (Policy Board Decision on October 13, 2000).
 Additionally, in principle, the purchase and sale of J-REITs shall have been transacted on a financial instruments exchange 200 days or more per annum with a total trading value of 20 billion yen or more per annum.